 David Ulansey's book is exclusively concerned with an astral interpretation of Mithraism.
 David Ulansey's attempt (The Origins of the Mithraic Mysteries (1989)) to substantiate his assumption that knowledge of precession is the central secret of the Roman Mithraic mysteries, and such is discoverable in Mithraic iconography, lacks any credible evidence or argument and is nothing more than fanciful speculation.
 In Ulansey's radical interpretation, the tauroctony is a star map depicting the precession of the equinoxes and the position of the constellations circa 4000 BCE.

 David Ulansey has been criticised for ignoring relevant sources of evidence.
 Ulansey denies any genuine connection between Western Mithraism and Iran's Zoroastrianism.
 I think he remains alone in denying the cult has historical links to Persia.
 Ulansey essentially holds that Mithraism was a new cult that originated in Tarsus in the 1st-century BCE.
 According to Ulansey Mithraism originated among the 20,000 strong pirates of Cicilia (Asia Minor = Turkey), the capital city of which was Tarsus.
+(Important schools of Stoicism and astrology existed at Tarsus.)
 For Ulansey, Mithraism is the product of an intellectual exercise by a small group of Tarsian Stoics.
 That astronomical knowledge now known as the precession of the equinoxes, known only to a few highly sophisticated astronomers in antiquity, was readily appropriated (despite the explanation requiring the intellectual demands of mathematical astronomy) by Stoics residing in Tarsus for incorporation into the foundation of their new religion known as Mithraism is unlikely and simply implausible.